pcmarts/Collab-Room-Telegram-App/docs/referrals/referral-system-PRD.md

 ### 3.5 Business Logic

+#### Automatic Code Generation
+- Referral code is automatically generated when a user account is created
+- No user action required to generate a referral code
+- Code is permanent and consistent throughout the user's lifetime
+- Format uses Telegram ID with a random suffix for uniqueness
+- No need for rate limiting since codes are only generated once per user

 #### Referral Limits
 - Each user gets 3 referral slots by default
 - Counting mechanism tracks used vs. available slots